Author

 Most free CRO tools and A/B testing platforms have inherent limits.
 Even the most functional tools usually lack many of the beloved features that come standard with paid tools.

-An often overlooked component of free tools that make them subpar to paid tools is their lack of customer support.
+An often overlooked component of free tools that makes them subpar to paid tools is their lack of customer support.
 Customer support can be valuable when using a SaaS tool.
 Especially if you are developing specialized testing codes or need specific integrations.
 The help of a knowledgeable support team can be the difference between using a tool to get an average lift, versus, mouth-dropping lifts.

 This point is something that the SaaS industry doesn’t like to bring up.
 But it is part of the development cycle of software — bugs.